Global-Chem/global-chem/paper.md

 - SMARTS strings were adapted from the SMILES using RDKit [@Landrum:2019-5]

+- CGenFF data was gathered using our in-house SDF CGenFF version to enable us to make a workflow from SMILES to SDF [@Landrum:2019-5] to CGenFF and obtain parameters with penalties.

+- GAFF data was gathered using the CIRPy resolver to fetch 1507 mol2 files out of GlobalChem and processed through antechamber mol2 correction then processed through paramchk2 to obtain parameteres.

 # Data

 At the time of writing the list of objects include those shown in Table 1.
 The list range from well defined classes of chemicals, such as amino acids, to more diverse lists such as Rings in Drugs.
 In addition, the languages used for each list are given, along with the number entires in the list and the reference.
 In addition, the number of times that compounds in each list fail in the CGenFF program, as discussed below, is given.